Changing an Employee’s Salary

 Back-Pay (Arrears)

 If a raise is meant to apply retroactively to months that were already paid, pay the difference as Arrears.
-There are two ways to do this:
+There are two ways to do this:- As an adjustment on the next regular run.
+Add an Arrears (Back Pay) addition for the employee with the total amount owed.
+See Adding Adjustments.

 - As a correction to the already-completed run.
 Edit that employee’s corrected gross so the delta is paid as arrears.
 See Correction Payroll.